 Don’t forget to dry your fingers too!
 And put on lotion after you disable water lock.

-Try a stronger double-tap
+Try a stronger and faster double-tap

 - Strongly double-tap your Fitbit’s screen using more force than you normally do.
 Some of our readers suggest tapping with multiple fingers or your palm.